 2. Heat Pump System

-Heat Pump systems are becoming popular these days, and the industry is growing.
-They are also known as air source heat pumps.
+Heat Pump systems are very popular these days, and the industry is booming.
+There are 3 broad categories of heat pump systems.

 Heat pumps perform both heating and cooling operations.
 They use refrigerant (circulating it with a compressor’s help) to achieve high and low-temperature requirements.